-It is the policy of the Radiologic Technology program that all program-related clinical records kept on any individual student are always available for inspection by that student.
+It is the Radiologic Technology program's policy that all program-related clinical records kept on any individual student are always available for inspection by them.
 Clinical records will not be removed from the program office.
 Students who wish to see their clinical records should ask the program faculty who, in turn, will make them available.
 Student records are treated as confidential to third parties.
 Information will only be released to others with the student's written permission.
 Clinical records release forms can be obtained from the Program Director or Clinical Coordinator.